bradgwest/paap/write/paper.md

 \end{equation}

 where $f_j = \sum_i q_{ij}$, the frequency per cluster.
-By squaring the observed distibution, the probability mass of $p_i$ is more concentrated about the centroid, forming purer clusters than $q_i$, thus creating a divergence between the distributions that facilitates learning.
+By squaring the observed distribution, the probability mass of $p_i$ is more concentrated about the centroid, forming purer clusters than $q_i$, thus creating a divergence between the distributions that facilitates learning.
 $p_i$ has favorable